iRitiLopes/rustinmips/README.md

 # A MIPS emulator in Rust (study purpose [of rust])

-just like [Minipspy](https://github.com/iRitiLopes/Minipspy) my older MIPS emulator in Python that I wrote on graduation
+just like [Minipspy](https://github.com/iRitiLopes/Minipspy) my older MIPS emulator in Python